The Best Meal Kit Delivery Services In Canada

 Through Our Green Box, customers can transfer meals to their own packaging when they pick up at a designated location.
 The MissFresh packaging is left behind at the store to be returned, washed, and reused.
 The company is also committed to donating any food that isn’t used in their meals, to a local food bank.

-MissFresh offer a wide range of recipes, with 12 available per week.
+MissFresh offers a wide range of recipes, with 12 available per week.
 Unlike many of their competitors, they also feature breakfast and snack options, although the breakfast choices are limited mostly to assorted cereal bars and granola.
 Recipes can be ordered in quantities of 2-5 per week, but unless you’re ordering for at least four people, you’ll need to place a minimum order of three recipes.
 Their pricing appears to be similar to that of Chefs Plate.

 - Current promotion of 4 FREE meals with your first dinner box ($43.96 value)